RoySamson-stack/ecommerce-website-/README.md

 ## Running the project
 The setup the project in your computer you can download the project from the github repository and run the project by running the following command:

+First  clone or download the project

-First  install all requirments and dependencies
+Install all requirments and dependencies to the project path

 ```
 pip install -r requirements.txt